victorsungo/MMDialog/Readme.md

 <img title="Dialogue Case" alt="Dialogue Case" src="./ConvCase.PNG">

+**Note:**
-Note: train set do not contain "negative_candidate_media_keys" and "negative_candidate_texts", which only exists in test and valid set.
+1. train set do not contains "negative_candidate_media_keys" and "negative_candidate_texts", which only exists in test and valid set.
 Each "negative_candidate_xxx" contains 999 negative candidates for retrieval task.
+2. Words like :smiling_face_with_smiling_eyes: and :raising_hands: are emotion tokens, we will share you the mapping between these tokens and real emotions.

 To get this dataset, you and your organization require: